Accounting tips for starting your own games studio

 Plan your finances.
 Don’t incur any costs that aren’t essential to your business, a good example is not renting a space for your studio straight away.
 Gone are the days of needing a base for your business, if you can get away with remote working, do it.
 It is the way forward and it’ll save you money in the long run as well.

 Cloud Accounting Software

 The way to do your accounting is little and often, and a good way to do that is to look into some cloud accounting software packages.
-Most of these are on a monthly subscription package and there’s different versions available.
+Most of these are on a monthly subscription package and there are different versions available.
 What I would say is speak to your accountant, find out what suits you, as particularly at the start-up stage you might just be able to get the simpler, cheaper version and you can move up to the more expensive, more complicated version when it suits you and as your company grows.

-If you do need your accountant’s help with your bookkeeping, by all means get in touch.
+If you do need your accountant’s help with your bookkeeping, by all means, get in touch.
 However, what I would say is you’re going to get the most benefit from the advisory that you’ll get from your accountants and, if you can, spend your fees there.